Paul Kane (poet)

 Paul Kane (born March 23, 1950) is an American poet, critic and scholar.
-Awards for his work include Fellowships from the National Endowment for the Humanities, the Guggenheim Foundation, the Bogliasco Foundation, a Fulbright Award, and an honorary doctorate from La Trobe University in Australia.
+Awards for his work include Fellowships from the National Endowment for the Humanities, the Guggenheim Foundation, the Bogliasco Foundation, a Fulbright Award, an honorary doctorate from La Trobe University in Australia, and The Order of Australia.
 He is also considered an Australian poet.
-Kane teaches at Vassar College and lives in Warwick, New York.
+Kane is Professor Emeritus at Vassar College with homes in Clinton Corners and Warwick, New York.

 Life

 Kane was born in a small village in upstate New York and has lived most of his life in the country.
-Residing in Warwick, NY, since 1974, he also spends time each year in rural Australia, where he built himself a house as a retreat.
+Residing in Warwick, NY, since 1974, and now Clinton Corners, NY, he also spends time each year in rural Australia, where he built himself a house as a retreat.
 He finished high school at The Hill School in Pottstown, PA, where he met visiting poet W. H. Auden, and afterwards spent a year at St. Peter's School in York, England, on an English-Speaking Union Fellowship.
 He subsequently attended Yale University, where he was active in the student movement.
 After college, he began studying at the Chardavogne Barn, under the tutelage of W. A. Nyland.
 He spent a decade working various jobs, including teaching, carpentry, landscaping, rug repair and bookselling.
 Kane received a Fulbright award to the University of Melbourne in 1984 to write a study of Australian poetry.
 He then spent a year as the Schweitzer Prize Preceptor in Poetics at New York University before returning to Yale in 1986, where he completed a doctorate.
-Since 1990, he has worked as a professor at Vassar College.
+From 1990 to 2022, he worked as a professor at Vassar College.
+He also taught at Monash University in Melbourne, Australia (1993) and the University of Bologna, Italy (2022).